 The upper is the part of the shoe that wraps around your foot, providing support and holding it securely in place.
 The materials used in the upper can significantly influence the shoe’s breathability, flexibility, and overall fit.

-Upper Materials: Breathability and Comfort
+Upper Materials: Breathability and Comfor

 Running shoe uppers are often made from mesh, synthetic materials, or a combination of both.
 Mesh uppers are excellent for breathability, ensuring proper air circulation during your runs, while synthetic materials enhance durability and support.
 Some shoes also feature a waterproof upper for running in wet conditions.